dk14/wolfram-mega/docs/contracts.md

 For BTC this would require to either:
 - potential candidates to specify their adresses in advance (in the offer itself) together with conditions to join,
 - or a consensus of existing parties

+> this would require collaterals to be pre-comitted in advance.
+Otherwise - it would be a separate contract - see notes on Malowe above.

+> There is a trivial factory pattern (for off-chain logic) - allowing to manage "ad-hoc" parties without pre-comitted collateral.
+Since contracts are always pairwise - you simply create new pairs and continue the existing ones as usual

+> pairwise contracts can interact with one another (communicate events) using hashlocks.
+Party in one contract can authorize action in another contract this way.

 ### Exponential explosion
 `OfferTerms` are meant to represent a contract with predictable execution time (Marlowe expressiveness).
 This approach also ensures that funds won't stuck in an escrow.